exbotanical/vivisector/documentation/usage-observable-array.md

 ```
 Excellent.

-Now, this will throw an Error because we've already assigned id 1 to an Observable:
+Now, this will throw an Error because we've already assigned id `1` to an `Observable`:
 ```
 let usersThree = Observable("Array", ["user one","user two"], { id: 1 });
 // "Error: Identifier 1 is currently in use."